benfrick/docs-portfolio/src/commerce/reference/caller_best_practices.md

 - [Payment Service](#payment-service)
 - [Product Feeds Service](#product-feeds-service)

-## <a name="service-call-best-practices"/>Service Call Best Practices
+## <a name="client-best-practices"/>Client Best Practices

-Many factors can affect microservice performance and availability such as heavy network traffic and instance and database under scaling.
+Many factors can affect micro service performance and availability such as heavy network traffic and instance and database under scaling.
 Eureka instability also contributes to the problem by leaving services unable to know where to send requests.
-While these factors are not in the control of the service caller, there are actions that callers should take to help ensure system health.
+While these factors are not in the control of the service caller, there are actions that clients should take to help ensure system health.

 ### Use the Circuit Breaker Pattern

-Use the <a href="https://martinfowler.com/bliki/CircuitBreaker.html" target="_blank">Circuit Breaker Pattern</a> when calling other services (either internal or external) to avoid waiting indefinitely for a response from a non-responsive service and to provide fallback behavior for a service failure. <a href="https://github.com/Netflix/Hystrix" target="_blank">Hystrix</a> and <a href="https://github.com/Nike-Inc/fastbreak" target="_blank">FastBreak</a> are examples of Circuit Breaker libraries currently used by Nike microservices.
+Use the <a href="https://martinfowler.com/bliki/CircuitBreaker.html" target="_blank">Circuit Breaker Pattern</a> when calling other services (either internal or external) to avoid waiting indefinitely for a response from a non-responsive service and to provide fallback behavior for a service failure. <a href="https://github.com/Netflix/Hystrix" target="_blank">Hystrix</a> and <a href="https://github.com/Nike-Inc/fastbreak" target="_blank">FastBreak</a> are examples of Circuit Breaker libraries currently used by Nike micro services.

 ### Use the Exponential Backoff Retry Pattern

 Unless otherwise noted, callers should follow the <a href="https://dzone.com/articles/understanding-retry-pattern-with-exponential-back" target="_blank">Exponential Backoff Retry Pattern</a> to determine how long to wait in between retries without modifying the request when the service returns a 429 or 5xx error.
 To use this pattern, a backoff increment value is used to calculate the wait time between retries.
 Wait time is calculated by wait time + backoff increment.
 For example, when the backoff increment is 100ms, the first four retry wait times are listed below.
+It is up to the caller to determine the number of times to retry before executing fallback behavior.

 - 1st retry: 100ms
 - 2nd retry: 200ms